vim/vim-win32-installer/README.md

 PATH variable.
 The installer will do that automatically and provide some additional extensions (e.g. Edit with Vim menu).
 The `gvim...pdb.zip` file only contains the corresponding pdb files for debugging the binaries.

+## ARM64
+ARM64 builds is currently being worked on.
+Will occassionally be provided until it is fully automatic.

 If you need a dynamic interface to Perl, Python2, Python3, Ruby, <del>TCL,</del> Lua or Racket/MzScheme, make sure you also install the following.
 Vim will work